-My most recent works have been investigating nostalgia and function.
-I work with quilts because they embody these subconsciously while lending a unique materiality to the process and resultant product.
-I can work with disparate pieces of fabric and create a cohesive final product that is greater than the sum of its parts.
+Luke’s most recent works have been investigating nostalgia and function.
+He works with quilts because they subconsciously embody these sentiments while lending a unique materiality to the process and resultant product.
+He can work with disparate pieces of fabric and create a cohesive final product that is greater than the sum of its parts.

-My work is shown across the country.
-I exist mostly within the world of fine arts, showing in galleries and museums.
-I am taking quilting to the masses of literate artisans that may yet not know the ripe qualities of the medium.
+Luke’s work is shown across the country, and exists primarily within the world of fine arts, showing in galleries and museums.
+He is taking quilting to the masses of literate artisans that may yet not know the ripe qualities of the medium.

-I am currently living in Seattle Washington.
-You can see my work on this website: LUKEHaynes.com
+Luke lives in Seattle Washington.
+You can see his work at LUKEHaynes.com